paleobiotechnology/analysis-project-structure/{{cookiecutter.project_name}}/02-scripts/README.md

-# This directory contains the scripts used in the {{cookiecutter.project_name}} project.
+# This directory contains the scripts used in the {{cookiecutter.project_name}} project

 **TODO**: Please list your scripts and described what they do

-You can use the [Mardkown syntax](https://www.markdownguide.org/basic-syntax/)  to organize your documentation.
+You can use the [Markdown syntax](https://www.markdownguide.org/basic-syntax/)  to organize your documentation.